Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Introduction

 The idea is quite simple.
 First, if a learning algorithm's hypothesis at a particular round depends heavily on a certain variable, this incentivizes the arriving individual to invest in improving that variable.
-If that variable were causally related to the true label, then the learner would observe the impact of these changes in the form of improved true labels.
-If that variable were non-causal, the changes would not have an effect on true labels.
-Second, if a learning algorithm improves its hypotheses over time, this changing sequence of incentives should encourage investment in a variety of promising variables, exposing those that are causal.
-This process should naturally induce the learner to shift its dependence towards causal variables, thereby incentivizing individuals to invest in meaningful changes, and resulting in an overall higher-quality population.
+If that variable were meaningful (that is, it has an effect on the true label), then the learner would observe an improved true label, increasing the observed correlation between the variable and the label.
+However, if that variable were non-meaningful, the changes would not have an effect on the true label, reducing the observed correlation between the variable and the label.
+Second, if a learning algorithm improves its hypotheses over time, this changing sequence of incentives should encourage investment in a variety of promising variables, exposing those that are meaningful.
+This process should naturally induce the learner to shift its dependence towards meaningful variables, thereby incentivizing individuals to invest in improving as opposed to gaming, resulting in an overall higher-quality population.

 The goal of this paper is to highlight this potential beneficial effect of the interaction between online learning and strategic modification.
-To do so, we focus our study on a simple linear regression setting.
+To do so, we choose to focus our study on a simple linear regression setting.
 In our model, there is a true underlying latent regression parameter vector $\beta^*$, and there is an underlying distribution over unmodified feature vectors.
 On every round $t$, the learner must announce a regression vector $\hat{\beta}_t$.\footnote{Eventually, the learner we will consider does not update its regression vector at every round, but rather periodically, so that individuals can be treated in batches.} An individual then appears, with an unmodified feature vector $x_t$ chosen i.i.d.~from the distribution.
 Before presenting himself to the learner, the individual observes $\hat{\beta}_t$ and has the opportunity to invest in changing his true features to some $\bar{x}_t$; we focus on a simple model wherein the individual's investment results in a targeted change to a single variable.
 The individual then receives utility $\langle \hatb^t , \bar{x}_t \rangle$, and the learner gets feedback $\bary_t = \beta^*{^\intercal} \barx_t + \varepsilon_t$, where $\varepsilon_t$ is some noise.

 Within this simple model, we consider simple behaviors for both the learner and the individuals: At each time $t$, the individual modifies his features so as to maximize his utility given the posted $\hat{\beta}_t$; periodically, the learner updates $\hat{\beta}_t$ with her best estimate of $\beta^*$ given the (modified) features and labels she has observed, via least-square regression.
 Our main result is that under this simple behavior, the learner recovers $\beta^*$ accurately, after observing sufficiently many individuals.
 Our result is divided in two parts: first, we show that least-square regression accurately recovers $\beta^*$ with respect to features that many individuals have invested in.
 Second, we show that these dynamics incentivize investments in every feature, leading to accurate recovery of $\beta^*$ in its entirety, under an assumption on how the learner breaks ties between multiple least-square solutions.
 Our accuracy guarantees for a feature improve with the number of times that feature is invested in.